Dispute Resolution Process (DRP)

 The DRP is administered by Renewable Resource Solutions, LLC a third-party contractor who is responsible for overseeing the DRP process.
 Provided the landowner or landowners agree, the DRP can be initiated by written request submitted by any involved party disagreeing with a decision made by the department.

-Please contact Don Peterson, Renewable Resource Solutions, LLC
+Please contact Kari Divine, Renewable Resource Solutions, LLC

 337 Superior Ave, Crystal Falls, MI 49920